 Residents present their research projects and findings in June of each academic year during Resident Research Day.
 Faculty and residents review and discuss their research findings in a stimulating environment during poster sessions and oral presentations, followed by the presentation of the annual research prizes for residents, the Califf Medicine Resident Research Awards.

-The Residency Program provides travel funding for residents to attend and present their research abstracts and papers as posters or oral presentations at state, regional and national medical society or scientific meetings.
+The Residency Program provides Travel Grants for residents to attend and present their research abstracts and papers as posters or oral presentations at state, regional and national medical society or scientific meetings.

 The funds are used for Duke Internal Medicine residents to carry out their research projects and may be budgeted specifically to purchase research supplies for laboratory research, clinical database preparation and management, statistical analysis, poster preparation, publications costs of manuscripts, and travel to scientific meetings to present research findings.
 Research proposals and budgets are reviewed and approved by a faculty committee, the leadership of the Residency Program, and the Department of Medicine.